 They have been featured numerous times on BBC Radio 3 and radio broadcasts across Europe and are rapidly gaining a profile for their recordings as well.
 Their recent release on Huddersfield Contemporary Records, Speak Be Silent, has been praised as ‘one of the best recordings of 2019’ by Sequenza 21 and ‘a most impressive release’ by Australia’s Limelight magazine.
 They have also recently recorded a disc featuring Jonathan Harvey’s Song Offerings at Deutschlandfunk in Köln and are currently working on a new release of Patricia Alessandrini’s chamber music for HCR.

 The Riot Ensemble perform regularly at Huddersfield Contemporary Music Festival (UK) as well as Dark Music Days (Iceland), Tampere Biennale (Finland), Nordic Music Days (Sweden), and November Music (Netherlands) with upcoming appearances scheduled at the Arctic Arts Festival (Norway), Darmstadt (Germany) and Tzlil Meudcan (Israel).
+In 2020, they begin a new partnership with King’s Place where they will present their ReNEW series, focusing on bringing the most cutting edge international new music to London.

 Their work has been generously supported by Opus 2 International and Arts Council England lottery grants, alongside numerous private sponsors, PRSF, the Ambache Charitable Trust, the RVW Trust, and the Holst Foundation.